ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/MCW_100km.md

 The branch's [`ww3_grid.nml`](https://github.com/ACCESS-NRI/access-om3-configs/blob/dev-MCW_100km_era_iaf/WW3_PreProc/ww3_grid.nml) configures the same 360 x 324 curvilinear, spherical tripolar grid as MOM6 and CICE6.
 The preprocessor also reads an unresolved-obstruction map; `FLAGTR = 4` places its static transparencies at cell centres.

 The wave spectrum has 25 frequency bins beginning at 0.04118 Hz, with successive frequencies multiplied by 1.1.
-It has 24 directional bins, giving 15-degree directional resolution, with `THOFF = 0.0`.
+It has 24 directional bins, giving 15-degree directional resolution. `THOFF` offsets the first direction by −0.5 to 0.5 of that 15-degree increment; `THOFF = 0.0` leaves the directional grid unshifted.
+Non-zero offsets can help mitigate the garden-sprinkler effect with `PR1` [@ww3dg2019manual].

 ### Compiled physics switches